 Advil provides pain relief by reducing the hormones that cause inflammation and pain in your body.
 It targets the area of discomfort when it senses that hormone-like compounds called prostaglandins are released.
 Your nerve endings then transmit a message within your body's nervous system, telling your brain where the pain is coming from.
 Advil prevents these injured cells from releasing more prostaglandin, reducing the discomfort you're experiencing.

-If dogs ingest Advil or other variations of ibuprofen, the drug can become toxic.
+Pet owners must never use OTC human pain meds for their dogs, not even for severe pain.
+If a dog ingests Advil, other variations of ibuprofen, or any nonsteroidal anti-inflammatory drugs for that matter, they can become toxic.
 Dogs can experience poisoning when they take as little as 200 mg of Advil.

 What Should I Do if My Dog Eats Advil?

 From there, the vet will provide your dog with a variety of treatments depending on the dose your dog took.
-This could include hospitalization and intravenous fluids for a few days.
+This could include hospitalization, physical therapy, and intravenous fluids for a few days.
 Your dog may need a blood transfusion if they have lost too much blood.
 Your vet will also give them medication that improves their stomach condition.

 How to Avoid Advil Overdose in Dogs